JorgenBrattang/Color-racing/README.md

 # UX

 ## Development
-The development of this website started with getting a feel for how I could manage to get colors to race each other, and the logical thing was gravity simulated with a progressbar that goes for 10% to 100%.
+The development of this website started with getting a feel for how that could manage to get colors to race each other, and the logical thing was gravity simulated with a progressbar that goes for 10% to 100%.
 And for the user to be able to choose which color to race with, and how many tries to try to get it the highest score possible.

 ## Strategy
+To achieve this the developer have to first learn how to do a progressbar and how to control it's movements with control, once that is achieved the developer need a way to randomize the movement of the progress bar and how to get so there is always one winner and no one with the same number.

+After that it's straight forward on just placing buttons and get them to control first, how many rounds there is to be played.
+After that which color to be raced and a loading phase where you have to wait until the race is over.
+And then start the whole thing over until the chosen number of rounds is achieved so we can get a latest score and possible a high score if that was achieved.

 ## Scope